nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 to the Gateway.
 This HTTPRoute will have a single routing rule that routes all traffic to the hostname `cafe.example.com` from the Gateway to the coffee Service.

-Once NGINX Kubernetes Gateway processes the `cafe` Gateway and `coffee` HTTPRoute, it will configure its dataplane, NGINX, to route all HTTP requests to `cafe.example.com` to the Pods that the `coffee` Service targets:
+Once NGINX Gateway Fabric processes the `cafe` Gateway and `coffee` HTTPRoute, it will configure its dataplane, NGINX, to route all HTTP requests to `cafe.example.com` to the Pods that the `coffee` Service targets:

 ![Traffic Flow](/docs/images/route-all-traffic-flow.png)

-The coffee Service is omitted from the diagram above because the NGINX Kubernetes Gateway routes directly to the Pods that the coffee Service targets.
+The coffee Service is omitted from the diagram above because the NGINX Gateway Fabric routes directly to the Pods that the coffee Service targets.

 > **Note**